a-renzini/pygwb/docs/pe.rst

     Make sure to specify all the model parameters of the chosen model in the code above to avoid errors when running the script.

 .. tip::
-    For more information about the model parameters, see the relevant API documentation `PE pages <api/pygwb.pe.html>`_.
+    For more information about the model parameters, see the relevant API PE documentation `pages <api/pygwb.pe.html>`_.
 Additional information about ``bilby`` priors can be found
     `here <https://lscsoft.docs.ligo.org/bilby/prior.html>`_.

 Other script arguments allow for further customization of the PE run.
 For example, a notch list can be passed through the ``--notch_list_path`` to exclude specific